Summer Academic English and Advanced Study Methods Course

 The level of intensity of the program is high and students are expected to invest considerable time and effort in order to meet class requirements.

 For more information, please download the detailed course syllabus.

-Applications to the Academic English and Advanced Study Methods summer course that are submitted between October 1 and October 31 will receive a scholarship worth fifteen percent of tuition towards the cost of the chosen summer course.
-This scholarship applies to early applicants of all nationalities.
-Read more about the Early Application Scholarship here.
+Applications to the Academic English and Advanced Study Methods summer course that are submitted between October 1 and October 31 will receive a fee reduction worth ten percent of tuition towards the cost of the chosen summer course.
+This fee reduction applies to early applicants of all nationalities.
+Read more about the Early Application Fee Reduction here.